Chris1320/SetupGuides/Operating Systems/Fedora Workstation/Fedora Workstation.md

 #### 3. Update Your System

-Regardless of the operating system you use, it is a good practice to update the software installed after installing your new system.
+Regardless of the operating system you use, it is a good practice to update your software after installing the new system.

 ```bash
 # update dnf and flatpak packages